JinRcn/SRDRE/README.md

 - [Visium](#visium-data)

 The applicability of our tool has been proven on two widely used spatial transcriptomics platforms, **Stereo-seq** and **Visium.** We uploaded the test data in the [Demo](https://github.com/JinRcn/SRDRE/tree/main/Demo) directory, and users can directly repeat the analysis by following our step-by-step workflow.<br>
-**Note**: The BAM files are managed by Git LFS, so please download them directly via link below:  <br>
+**Note**: The BAM files are managed by Git LFS, so please download them directly via link :
           [StereoMacaque](https://github.com/JinRcn/SRDRE/raw/refs/heads/main/Demo/StereoSeq/Data/macaque_cortex_14r.bam?download=) and
           [VisiumMouse](https://github.com/JinRcn/SRDRE/raw/refs/heads/main/Demo/Visium/Data/mouse_brain.bam?download=).